ahmadsolehin/Bookmaker-Application-using-Javascript/README.md

 # Bookmarker LocalStorage App

 <li>Simple application for bookmarking websites. </li>
-This app goes along with the "Learn JavaScript By Building A Bookmarking App" tutorial.
-It uses localStorage for storing bookmarks
+<li> This app goes along with the "Learn JavaScript By Building A Bookmarking App" tutorial. </li>
+<li> It uses localStorage for storing bookmarks </li>

 build an application for storing website urls using nothing but pure JavaScript.
 No jQuery or frameworks, just plain old JavaScript. use Local Storage to store the bookmarks